tale-toul/Harbor/Readme.md

 #### Installation steps

-* Download the installer, in this case I will be using the online installer from version 1.6.0:
+* Download the installer, in this case I will be using the offline installer from version 1.6.0, this package includes all the neccesary components to have the registry up and
+  running:
 ```
-$ curl -o harbor1.6.0-online.tgz https://storage.googleapis.com/harbor-releases/release-1.6.0/harbor-online-installer-v1.6.0.tgz
+$ curl -o harbor-offline-installer-v1.6.0.tgz https://storage.googleapis.com/harbor-releases/release-1.6.0/harbor-offline-installer-v1.6.0.tgz
 ```

 * Extract the tar file:
 ```
-$ tar xvf harbor1.6.0-online.tgz
+$ tar xvf harbor-offline-installer-v1.6.0.tg
 ```

 * Edit the harbor.cfg file according to the installation instructions